The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 -

-Booking usually opens up to 180 days ahead, but often less than this, see more information about when bookings open.
+Booking usually opens up to 6 months ahead, but often less than this, read more about when bookings open.
 Fares are dynamic like air fares, so book early for the cheapest prices and avoid busy days such as Fridays or Sunday afternoons.

 You print your own tickets.
 After booking you can use the Eurostar Manage Booking system to select an exact seat on Eurostar.